UniversalDependencies/UD_English-PUD/README.md

 # Acknowledgments

-The sentences were were provided by DKFI, and the 250 sentences in German, French, Italian, and Spanish were translated to English by professional translators.
+The sentences were provided by DKFI, and the 250 sentences in German, French, Italian, and Spanish were translated to English by professional translators.

-Syntactic and morphological annotations were originally provided by Google according to Google universal annotation guidelines, then automatically converted by Martin Popel, and finally manually corrected by Sebastian Schuster, Siva Reddy, and Christopher Manning.
-Morphological features and lemmate were added by Sebastian Schuster.
+Syntactic and morphological annotations were originally added by Google according to Google universal annotation guidelines, then automatically converted to UD v2 by Martin Popel, and finally manually corrected by Sebastian Schuster, Siva Reddy, and Christopher Manning.
+Morphological features and lemmata were added by Sebastian Schuster.

 # Metadata